 Werdenfels County – kissed by heaven

-With this tour you’ll make it to the top!
+With your private day tour Garmisch you’ll make it to the top!
 A ride on top of the Zugspitze – with 9.718 feet the highest mountain in Germany – will offer you a unique view and bring you unforgettable memories.
-Join me on a ride to Werdenfels County and become a part of this amazing region’s warm rural cordiality.
+Join me on a ride to Werdenfels County while you become a part of this amazing region’s warm rural cordiality.

 How are you getting up there?
-After buying the tickets, you have a choice:
+After buying the tickets, you make your choice:

-- A leisurely ride on the Zugspitzbahn, a historic cogwheel railway that has taken guests up to the Zugspitzplatt since 1930.
+- You can take leisurely ride on the Zugspitzbahn, which is a historic cogwheel railway.
+It has taken guests up to the Zugspitzplatt since 1930.
 From there a 4-minute ride on the Gletscherbahn to the summit.

-- The new cable car, which sets three world records, takes you from the Eibsee car park up to the peak in 10 minutes.
+- Or let the new cable car, which sets three world records, take you from Eibsee car park up to the peak in 10 minutes.
 Among other things, it overcomes the world’s highest altitude difference of 6.381 feet

-In good weather the summit offers a fascinating panoramic view over Germany, Austria, Italy and Switzerland with about 400 peaks.
-Then even up to 155 miles of distant view are possible – a virtually unforgettable experience.
+In good weather the summit offers a fascinating panoramic view over Germany, Austria, Italy and Switzerland and you may see about 400 peaks.
+Even up to 155 miles of distant view are possible – a virtually unforgettable experience on this private tour.

-Too much information at 9.840 feet?
-Then take advantage of one of the gastronomic offers on the summit or simply enjoy the view of the almost endless mountain world.
+Too much information on this tour at 9.840 feet?
+Go ahead and take advantage of one of the gastronomic offers on the summit or simply enjoy the view of the almost endless mountain world.